-It should be noted that my relationship with physics is one of neophyte curiosity, but ultimately distant.
+It should be noted that my relationship with physics is at best a passtime curiosity.
 So, while I’ve attempted to be reasonably thorough in my research, the extrapolated conclusions may not be air-tight.
-On the off chance that a physicist or engineer is passing by, I invite you to make Swiss cheese of my assertions.
+On the off chance that a physicist, engineer, or someone better educated is passing by, I invite you to make Swiss cheese of my assertions.

 To the other matter – yes, this concerns magic, and so doesn’t have to translate 1:1 with the real-world laws of physics.
 However, unless specifically demonstrated to the contrary, your audience will have take their base reality – the basic laws of physics for example – as the default.
 I’ve noticed that anyone who, like myself, is a tedious enough human to feel a profound necessity to deconstruct bits of fiction like this, also seems to feel the need to make an awkward and laboured pre-apology to the inevitable loud response championing people’s right to do whatever they want with magic and blah blah blah: Yes.
 This is not an attempt to ‘well actually’ my way through fiction.
 This is a fun exercise in deconstruction.
 Everybody knows we’re discussing magic and magic doesn’t require thesis-level accuracy.
 The fact of the matter is that this is several thousand words on the concept of pyromancy in fiction, with the possibility of several thousand more to follow.
 I can only conclude that I am an incredibly sad man… So before you all-caps your objections into the comments so you can make excuses for your deus ex machina plot holes: Shut up.